 Let’s see.
 First Poveglia was the site of bloody battles, and then it was a dumping ground for plague victims–twice, some of whom were buried alive in mass graves.
 As if that wasn’t enough, someone decided the island would make a lovely place for an asylum, complete with a doctor who tortured his patients, performing lobotomies with a hammer and chisel.
 And did said doctor come to a tragic end?
 Of course!
 But no one knows if his death was the result of murder or suicide.

-Today the island is considered to be the world’s most haunted, so it was a natural setting for my soon-to-be released book, The Girl Who Talks to Ghosts.
+Today the island is considered to be the world’s most haunted, so it was a natural setting for The Girl Who Talks to Ghosts.
 You can read more about my visit to the island here.

 Would you visit any of these islands?